Do you make New Year's resolutions? What is a resolution? The exact definition is: "a firm decision to do or not to do something."

 - Work with me one-on-one to dive deep into what has kept you from being able to decide so that you can know what you truly want for yourself so that you can make a confident decision.

-I will help you turn over every stone that needs to be looked under so that you can move forward in your life with ease.
+I will help you turn over every stone that needs to be looked under so that you can finally move forward in your life.

 Copyright © 2017 Ann Davidman